7 Reasons Fundraising Software Should Integrate With Other Applications

 1. Your Systems Work Together

 By entering all of your information into one system, data management becomes much easier and cuts way down on the risk of human error.
 It also makes your fundraising and communications even more powerful.
-Data that comes through your fundraising pages automatically transfers over, which can then fire off workflows in other systems to improve the way you communicate with new and existing donors.
+Data that comes through your fundraising pages automatically transfers over, which can then fire off workflows in other systems to improve how you communicate with new and existing donors.

 2. Build Donor Stewardship

-With this data, you can send targeted content and relevant messaging to drive engagement to promote future giving.
+With this data, you can send targeted content and messaging to drive engagement to promote future giving.

 3. Eliminate Additional Work

 When data is spread across several platforms, you have to manually move the information to one place.
 This time-sucking, tedious work comes out of your budget and impacts your employees’ workday.
 It takes a lot of time to export data from your online fundraising platform and enter it into your CRM.
 Your focus then shifts from growing your organization to sustaining the organization.